V0idMatr1x/run_exe/README.md

 I fully intend on turning RUN_EXE into a fully fledged scripting library in the near future.
 However, it will be well-thought-out, and I will take my time thinking about my implementation for V1.0
+  - ***UPDATE: I did a way with 99& of the availble operators, I will be making new ones from scratch***
+    - They were a minor convenience but there was a lot of practical problems in the implementation of the operators.
+    - New ones will be made that provide real utility, and aren't simply solutions looking for a problem.

   - ***IMPORTANT: Until V1 changes may be made frequently without warning!***

   - ***Very Much In Development***